Matt Vierling Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.78 team ERA ranks fourth among all MLB pitching staffs.
+- The Guardians' 3.78 team ERA ranks third across all MLB pitching staffs.

-- Guardians pitchers combine to allow the second-fewest home runs in baseball (124 total, one per game).
+- The Guardians surrender the second-fewest home runs in baseball (126 total, one per game).

+- Allen (6-5) gets the starting nod for the Guardians in his 19th start of the season.
+He has a 3.33 ERA in 97 1/3 innings pitched, with 95 strikeouts.

-- The right-hander last pitched on Sunday against the Tampa Bay Rays, when he tossed seven innings, allowing two earned runs while giving up seven hits.
+- The lefty last pitched on Tuesday against the Cincinnati Reds, when he threw six scoreless innings while giving up four hits.

-- In 19 games this season, the 24-year-old has put up a 2.90 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .235 to opposing hitters.
+- In 18 games this season, the 24-year-old has amassed an ERA of 3.33, with 8.8 strikeouts per nine innings.
+Opponents are batting .252 against him.

 © 2023 Data Skrive.
 All rights reserved.